joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - Route-View Components take the identifying information from the Route and pick out the specific data from the Service.
     - Different Route-View Components may use the same identifying information to make different API requests because they need different data related to the same identifiers.
 - If a place in your app can be navigated to via button, link, or whatever else, then it must have a Route.

+It can help to think about Routes in a RESTful manner, but instead of the Resource being some data, the Resource is a View or unit of interaction.

 And now some rules to follow, as your life (or at least happiness) depends on it: